hylasD/MATLAB_version_tSpace/README.md

 ### Comments on metrics

 In our analysis we used Euclidean and Pearson correlation (correlation) metric, all commonly used in single cell analysis.
 Selection of metrics is dependent on the data type.
 For example, Euclidean distances may over-emphasize the contribution of phenotypic markers that are very highly expressed, unless markers are scaled to a similar range prior to tSpace.
 Pearson metric intrinsically compensates for this, focusing on the profile shapes rather than magnitudes.

-# Installation

-Copy src directory and tspace.m file into a tspace directory within your MATALB working directory and add to path directory and subdirectories.

-**Note**:
-tSpace depends on
-Statistics and Machine Learning Toolbox,
-Parallel Computing Toolbox,
-Bioinformatics Toolbox

-# How to use the algorithm

-Type in command window
-`run tspace.m`

-and follow the instructions.
-Function will export csv files in the working directory, which can be visualized and processed further, see more [detailed description](http://denisdermadi.com/tspace-trajectory-inference-algorithm).

 # tcell_demo